-Students may also explore Creole and Cajun languages in linguistics classes and fieldwork.
+Students may also explore Louisiana Creole and Louisiana French in linguistics classes and fieldwork.
 The junior year and semester abroad programs are integral to the majors in French and are also encouraged for non-majors.

 A total of 10 or 11 courses, 31 or 34 credit hours, is required.

 |Five required courses:||16|

 |FREN 3160||Advanced French Through Media II||3|

 |FREN 3210||Introduction to Literary Interpretation and Analysis||3|